 1. Why are You Interested in This Role?

-Companies prefer to hire people who are enthusiastic about their jobs, so you should have a compelling reason for applying.
-First, list a few essential elements that make the job a good fit for you, and then explain why you enjoy working for the organization.
+Companies prefer to hire enthusiastic people for their jobs, so you should have a compelling reason for applying.
+First, list a few essential elements that make the job a good fit, and then explain why you enjoy working for the organization.

 “I enjoy working in customer service because I enjoy the continual human interaction and the sense of accomplishment that comes from assisting others and addressing their difficulties.
 I’ve always been enthusiastic about your firm and the current position, and I believe you’re doing fantastic work, so I’d like to be a part of it.”